Texas vs. UConn Women's Basketball Predictions & Picks - December 3

 Texas Performance Insights

-- The Longhorns' +335 scoring differential (outscoring opponents by 41.9 points per game) is a result of scoring 91.8 points per game (seventh in college basketball) while giving up 49.9 per contest (sixth in college basketball).
+- The Longhorns have a +335 scoring differential, topping opponents by 41.9 points per game.
+They're putting up 91.8 points per game to rank seventh in college basketball and are giving up 49.9 per outing to rank fifth in college basketball.

 UConn Performance Insights